fynks/awesome-android-root/README.md

 ## Important Notes

-:warning: **Warning: Proceed with Extreme Caution** Root apps possess the power to fundamentally alter your Android system.
+> ⚠️ **Warning: Proceed with Extreme Caution**
+> Root apps possess the power to fundamentally alter your Android system.
 Incorrect usage can lead to serious issues, including data loss, system instability, and rendering your device unusable (bricking).

 ### Key Considerations:

-*   :exclamation: **System Modification Risks:** These apps can modify core system files, potentially causing boot loops, crashes, or other malfunctions.
+*   🚨 **System Modification Risks:** These apps can modify core system files, potentially causing boot loops, crashes, or other malfunctions.
-*   :warning: **Data Loss Potential:** Mistakes or incompatible modifications can result in the loss of your personal data. *Always back up your device before using root apps.*
+*   💾 **Data Loss Potential:** Mistakes or incompatible modifications can result in the loss of your personal data. *Always back up your device before using root apps.*
-*   :lock: **Security Implications:** Granting root access can increase your device's vulnerability to malware and other security threats.
+*   🔒 **Security Implications:** Granting root access can increase your device's vulnerability to malware and other security threats.
-*   :information_source: **Community-Sourced Information:** This list is a collection of community suggestions.
+*   ℹ️ **Community-Sourced Information:** This list is a collection of community suggestions.
 We do not guarantee the safety, functionality, or suitability of every app.
-*   :memo: **User Responsibility:** You are solely responsible for any consequences resulting from the use of these applications.
+*   👤 **User Responsibility:** You are solely responsible for any consequences resulting from the use of these applications.
 Use them at your own risk.
-*   :bulb: **Recommendation:** Thoroughly research any root app before installation and understand its purpose and potential side effects.
+*   💡 **Recommendation:** Thoroughly research any root app before installation and understand its purpose and potential side effects.

 [↑ Back to top](#table-of-contents)